-Baking an apple pie for dessert is always something you look forward to.
-For many, apple pie is a favorite dessert.
+Baking an apple pie for dessert is always something to look forward to, and for many of us, it’s a family favorite.

-Homemade apple pie will go perfectly with many different types of meals.
-You want your dessert to turn out perfectly, but sometimes things might go wrong.
+Homemade apple pie goes perfectly with many different types of meals, and while you want it to turn out perfectly, sometimes things go wrong.

 For example, your apples might be a bit too hard.
 What causes this to happen, and what can you do about it?